 Yews and Christmas Decorating

-To end on a lighter note about yews....
-Yews have long been a part of the Christmas tradition in Britain and elsewhere in Europe.
-Not only have sprigs been cut from yews to be used like holly, but even whole yews have served as Christmas trees.
+But let's end on a lighter note about yews.
+These plants have long been a part of the Christmas tradition in Britain and elsewhere in Europe.
+Not only have sprigs been cut from yews to be used like holly in natural Christmas decorations focused on greenery, but even whole yews have served as Christmas trees.
 As I note in my article on the history of Christmas trees, it was Prince Albert who solidified the place of the Christmas tree in Britain.
 But Albert's tree wasn't the first.
 That honor falls to the yew set up as a Christmas tree by Queen Charlotte, another royal of German descent, in 1800:

 Prince Albert is usually credited with introducing the Christmas tree that graces nearly every house and high street in December.
 In truth, they appeared 40 years earlier.
 Queen Charlotte, the wife of George III, had a yew tree hung with sweets and toys and illuminated with small wax candles for a party for local children at Windsor on Christmas Day in the year 1800.